craig-mulligan/resin-plugin-hello/README.md

 We're working hard to bring extensive documentation of plugin development to you.

-In the midtime, take a look at [Capitano](https://github.com/resin-io/capitano) as most of the most powerful features come from it.
+In the meantime, take a look at [Capitano](https://github.com/resin-io/capitano) as most of the most powerful features come from it.

 ## CoffeeScript